Picovoice WordmarkPicovoice Console

 Create a context to detect intent from speech, intents such as "Make Coffee" or "Turn on Lights".

-Intents are composed of a collection of expressions.
+Intents are composed of a collection of expressions, each consisting of a different combination of tokens (phrases, slots, and macros).
 When a user's utterance matches any expression within an intent, the intent is detected.
 For example, "make coffee" or "make me coffee" could be expressions, each of which signal the "Make Coffee" intent.

 Phrase